ajcasado/ardvga/README.md

  -Set resolution in begin() call in chars (8x8px).

- -Define MODE_720 od MODE_640 in ardvga.h to select vga mode 720x400 or 640x480
+ -Define MODE_720 or MODE_640 in ardvga.h to select vga mode 720x400 or 640x480

- -Define EFFECT_SCANLINE or NO_EFFECT_SCANLINE to configure the scanline effect.
+ -Define EFFECT_SCANLINE or NO_EFFECT_SCANLINE in ardvga.h to configure the scanline effect.
 With scanline activated runs faster.

 VIDEO: https://youtu.be/EQStUlc8NUM